Arts and Humanities

 Speech, Humanities I & II, Intro to Theatre

 Professor Lisa Coulter comes to Murray State College from her home state of Kansas.
 She graduated from Kansas State University with her Master’s Degree in Speech and Theatre and has post graduate hours from there as well.
 Her Bachelor’s Degree is from Fort Hays State University in Elementary Education, and she also attended and graduated with an Associate of Arts Degree from Colby Community College.
 Lisa has been a faculty member of Murray State since 1991 teaching many classes including Composition I and II, Speech, Introduction to Theatre, Acting, Creative Dramatics, and Humanities.
 She was department chair of the Language and Fine Arts Departments for 7 years of her tenure.
-Lisa has directed every play Murray has produced since 1991 for a total of almost 50 plays.
-She believes it is important to do a wide variety of plays and musicals so that a student can get a taste of different genres; therefore, she produces comedies, dramas, children’s plays, and musicals.
-The department has put on plays such as “Treasure Island”, “Doll’s House”, “Once Upon a Mattress”, “The Crucible”, “Proposals”, “Aladdin”, “Little Shop of Horrors”, and many more.
-Lisa is the sponsor of Characters’ Club and Delta Psi Omega (the national drama fraternity) on campus.
-The club and department have hosted haunted houses and dinner theatres and gone on several club trips over the years.
-Lisa’s husband, Charles (Chuck) teaches adjunct for Murray in Humanities and the stage crafting classes as well as working full-time for INCA.
-He and his stage crafting classes build the sets for the productions, and once built a ship in Fletcher Auditorium for “Treasure Island”.
-Chuck and Lisa have two teenage boys, Christopher and Michael.
-Chris is a freshman at East Central studying music and Michael is a sophomore in high school in Tishomingo.
+Lisa directed every play Murray produced from 1991 to 2017 for a total of almost 50 plays.
+She believes it is important to do a wide variety of plays and musicals so that a student can get a taste of different genres; therefore, she produced comedies, dramas, children’s plays, and musicals.
+The department put on plays such as “Treasure Island”, “Doll’s House”, “Once Upon a Mattress”, “The Crucible”, “Proposals”, “Aladdin”, “Little Shop of Horrors”, and many more.
+Lisa is the sponsor of Delta Psi Omega (the national drama fraternity) on campus.
+Lisa’s husband, Charles (Chuck) runs the testing center, teaches adjunct for Murray, and once built a ship in Fletcher Auditorium for “Treasure Island”.
+Chuck and Lisa have two boys, Christopher and Michael.
 In her spare time, Lisa enjoys traveling, backpacking and canoeing, kayaking, gardening and canning.

 Adjunct Faculty Members

-Communications, Writing for Mass Communication, Interpersonal Communication, Intro to Photography, Business Communications
+Writing for Mass Communication, Interpersonal Communication, Photojournalism I, Business Communications, Humanities I

 Sharon’s favorite pastimes include creative writing, especially poetry and novels.
 She has served as a judge for numerous regional and state poetry, essay, and writing contests.
 She also enjoys photography, winning awards in state and regional art shows for her composite photographs.